Alexandra-Sofia/log-db/README.md

 ---

-## 6. PostgreSQL Schema (Optimized)

-- Normalized lookup tables
-- Separate ACCESS detail table
-- High‑performance indexes
-- COPY‑friendly structure
-- ERM schema provided additionally

----

-## 7. Django webapp
+## 6. Django webapp

 The app follows Django’s standard project layout and keeps to the default boilerplate wherever possible.
 The Web UI supports:
 - Registration and sign in of new users using django built-in authentication service.
-- Dropdown menu of the 14 possible interactions with the database executing the stored functions:
+- Dropdown menu of the 15 possible interactions with the database executing the stored functions:
   - fn_total_logs_per_action_type
   - fn_logs_per_day_for_action
   - fn_most_common_action_per_source_ip